-Government officials have requested that Americans stay home as much as possible to help prevent the spread of the new coronavirus causing COVID-19.
-But there may be times when you need to leave the house, like to get food or medication.
+Government officials have requested that Americans stay home as much as possible to help prevent the spread of the coronavirus causing COVID-19.
+But there may be times when you need to leave the house.

 Here are a few things to keep in mind before your head out to keep you, your loved ones and community members safe from COVID-19.

 The Centers for Disease Control and Prevention (CDC) warns, “The best way to prevent illness is to avoid being exposed to the virus.”
 To limit exposure, only go out if absolutely necessary and limit your total number of trips.
 Consider combining trips if you have to go multiple places.
 Think about having a designated runner to limit how many people in the house are exposed to outside pathogens.

 Many businesses are now closed, have limited hours or have changed operations as a precaution.
 It’s best to double check to see if where you’re headed is still open and what restrictions might be in place.
 Visit the CDC or your state’s Department of Health website for executive orders, as well as businesses’ websites for their precautionary guidelines and practices.